 The respiratory control center is located in the medulla oblongata and the pons.
 Three different types of neurons form the ventral respiratory group:

 - Expiratory neurons

-This group is influenced by two other modifying groups of neurons: The pontine respiratory group has an inhibitory effect, while the dorsal respiratory group processes signals from the airways and the cardiovascular system.
+This group is influenced by 2 other modifying groups of neurons: The pontine respiratory group has an inhibitory effect, while the dorsal respiratory group processes signal from the airways and the cardiovascular system.

 Other influences on the respiratory control center include free nerve endings in the airways, stretch receptors of the bronchial wall, and muscle spindles of the intercostal muscles.
 These allow, for example, the sneeze reflex, the Hering-Breuer reflex, and the deflation reflex.

 Furthermore, breathing is influenced by the autonomic nervous system and the endocrine system.
 Breathing increases, for example, because of the influence of the sympathetic nervous system.